grafana/tempo/docs/sources/tempo/metrics-generator/service_graphs/metrics-queries.md

 ## Instant Queries

 An instant query will give a single value at the end of the selected time range.
-[Instant queries](https://prometheus.io/docs/prometheus/latest/querying/api/#instant-queries) are quicker to execute and easier to parse the results.
+[Instant queries](https://prometheus.io/docs/prometheus/latest/querying/api/#instant-queries) are quicker to execute and it often easier to understand their results.
 We will prefer them in some scenarios:

 ![Instant query in Grafana](screenshot-serv-graph-instant-query.png)